 I wish to take this opportunity to welcome you to our school.
-Colerne CE Primary School provides a happy and caring community, where children feel emotionally secure and their individual needs are genuinely catered for.
+Colerne Church of England Primary School provides a happy and caring community, where children feel emotionally secure and their individual needs are genuinely catered for.
 By providing both an environment and a range of experiences that are stimulating, we hope to excite that natural curiosity that is inside every child and harness it to guide them towards discovery and a love of learning.

 Through a broad skills-based curriculum and strong relationships we aim to develop self-confidence, high self-esteem and a sense of personal worth and potential.
 We believe that a child’s self image is of paramount importance.
 We aim to develop within children lively and enquiring minds which, supported by their confidence, will enable them to tackle new and challenging situations.
 We strive to equip them with the necessary skills of fluent communication, reading and numeracy combined with a real interest in creative and physical pursuits.
 Above all we hope to foster within the children a Christian attitude and a genuine care and concern for their environment and the ever increasing breadth of people around them.

 Expectations at Colerne are high, as are children’s opportunities.
 If you have not already visited our school please arrange to do so.
 We are proud of our school and feel sure you will see why; we look forward to working in partnership with you in the future.